ocawarniment/connexus-homeroom-attendance-tool/DEVELOPER_MODE.md

 - **Developer Behavior**: All student names show as "Student Name" regardless of their actual names
 - **Use Case**: Perfect for creating screenshots, demos, or training materials without exposing student personal information

+### Randomize Overdue Lesson Counts
+- **Default**: Unchecked (disabled)
+- **Description**: When enabled, randomizes the `totalOverdueLessons` attribute for all students in the API response before processing
+- **Normal Behavior**: Uses actual overdue lesson counts from the Connexus API
+- **Developer Behavior**: Replaces each student's `totalOverdueLessons` with a random number between 1-100
+- **Use Case**: Useful for testing, demonstrations, or training without exposing real student performance data

 ## Technical Implementation

 ### Frontend Changes
 - Added click counter to the About section's info icon
 - Added Developer Settings card with orange border styling
 - Added checkbox for "Download All Students Regardless of Stage"
+- Added checkbox for "Redact Student Names"
+- Added checkbox for "Randomize Overdue Lesson Counts"
-- Settings are persisted in Chrome storage under `userSettings.developerMode`, `userSettings.downloadAllStudents`, and `userSettings.redactStudentNames`
+- Settings are persisted in Chrome storage under `userSettings.developerMode`, `userSettings.downloadAllStudents`, `userSettings.redactStudentNames`, and `userSettings.randomizeOverdueCounts`

 ### Backend Changes
 - Modified `js/connexus/sections/getRoster.js` to check for the `downloadAllStudents` setting